Galilee (ship)

-The Galilee was a brigantine, built in 1891, designed by Matthew Turner.
+Galilee was a brigantine, built in 1891, designed by Matthew Turner.
 She started on the packet line between San Francisco and Tahiti and was reckoned a very fast ship.
 In 1905 she was chartered by the Carnegie Institution's Department of Terrestrial Magnetism and converted into a magnetic observatory.
 She was used to make observations of Earth's magnetic field on three cruises over a period of three years from 1905 to 1908 in the Pacific Ocean.

 Problems with magnetic materials that it had not been possible to replace on Galilee, led to the building of the Carnegie in 1909, which was constructed with virtually no magnetic materials.
 Galilee was later rigged as a schooner, had a diesel engine fitted and was used in the fishing industry before being beached in 1933, ending her active career.
 The stern and part of the bow are preserved in two different places in California.

 Early history

-The Galilee was built in 1891 in Benicia at the Matthew Turner Shipyard.
+Galilee was built in 1891 in Benicia, California, at the Matthew Turner Shipyard.
 She began her career on the packet line between San Francisco and Tahiti, carrying freight, passengers and French and US mail.
 On her maiden voyage she set a record of 21 days for the return trip from Tahiti.